amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Postmortem

+This is me pouncing again on an interaction.
+Stay vigilent with your own interactions, they can pan out to be something more!

 Again, for a deeper dive, read: How To Contact People That Can Help You

-#Jan 19, 2014: Apple Vis Promo Code Give Away
+#Day 227 - Jan 19, 2014: Apple Vis Promo Code Give Away

 The blog post I wrote about accessibility received some buzz in the blind community.
 The AppleVis editorial team reached out to me.
 They